JeffDeCola/my-go-examples/goroutines/goroutines-multi-core/README.md

 This is constantly changing.

-This example will show you how to `lock the goroutine` to a particular CPU and particular thread.
+This example will show you how to `lock the goroutine` to a particular CPU and a particular thread.

 This example will also allow you to change variables (like how many workers) to see if you can improve performance.

-This diagram will help explain what we are trying to do,
+This diagram will help explain what we're trying to do,

 ![IMAGE - executable-your-code-and-go-runtime - IMAGE](../../docs/pics/executable-your-code-and-go-runtime.jpg)